jdh4/tensorflow_performance/README.md

 Note that `MKL_NUM_THREADS` could be used instead of `OMP_NUM_THREADS`.
 The parallelism is believed to be coming from routines in the Intel MKL-DNN.
 If the number of threads is not set then the job runs very slowly requiring more than 10 minutes to complete.

-Execution times were taken `seff` as the "Job Wall-clock time".

 | cpus-per-task (or threads)| execution time (s) | speed-up ratio |  parallel efficiency |
 |:--------------------------:|:--------:|:---------:|:-------------------:|
 | 1                          |  189     |   1.0     |   100%              |